TobiasPSP/doneland_sources/Components/Power/BMS/README.md

 ## 2S BMS

-Connecting two batteries in series raises the voltage in the range of *6.4-8.2V* (depending on state of battery charge) which is good for powering many microcontroller boards.
-You should add a **Buck** regulator that takes the battery voltage and reduces it to *exactly the voltage you need*.

 [Here](2s) is a list of popular ready-to-use **2S BMS*.

 ## 3S BMS

-Three batteries *in series* result in a voltage in the range of *9.6-12.6V*.

 [Here](3s) is a list of popular ready-to-use **3S BMS*.

 ## 4S BMS

-Four batteries *in series* gets you a voltage in the range of *12.8-16.8V*.
-This configuration is used when you need *12V output*.
-Just add a **Buck** regulator to reduce the voltage range to the specific output voltage you need, i.e. *12V*.

 [Here](4s) is a list of popular ready-to-use **4S BMS*.